Chapter 6: On the Road Pt 2

 The leader blinked, and then cast a glance to the two shorter men.
 They mumbled a few words in a strange dialect between one another before turning back to face him.
 "I'm afraid that she is the reason that we are here and that we must now leave for Sacor City.
 Thank you for your time, good evening Chief Galadheon."
 The three men turned to leave.

 "Wait!
 You're leaving already?
 What is it that you want with my Karigan?
-As her father I demand you tell me what you want with my daughter."
+As her father I demand you tell me what you want with her."
 He raised himself up to his already intimidating height.
 Who were these men that felt that they could come and go without answering any questions?
 The three men held there place.

 "I'm sorry, but this is something that must be discussed with your daughter first.
 If she chooses to tell you afterwards that is her decision.
 However, we are under strict orders to speak to her and her alone.
 Safety and peace be upon you, Chief Galadheon."